tldr-pages/tldr-pages-test-harness/README.md

 ## About

-This is a Bats test-suite that validates if a tldr-client is compatible with the [client specifications](https://github.com/tldr-pages/tldr/blob/main/CLIENT-SPECIFICATION.md) set out in the [tldr](https://github.com/tldr-pages/tldr) repository.
+This is a Bats test-suite that validates if a tldr-pages client is compatible with the [client specifications](https://github.com/tldr-pages/tldr/blob/main/CLIENT-SPECIFICATION.md) set out in the [tldr](https://github.com/tldr-pages/tldr) repository.

 ## Results